 “Watch your thoughts, for they become words.
 Watch your words, for they become actions.
 Watch your actions, for they become character.
 Watch your character, for it becomes your destiny.”

 Every leader ought to learn practical communication skills, irrespective of gender.
 A business venture’s order and sanity can quickly degenerate when leadership cannot effectively communicate its goals and hallmarks.
-Master the ability to speak to anyone, and the workforce would bend to the magic wand of your communication skills.
+Mastering the ability to speak to anyone, and the workforce would succumb to the magic wand of your communication skills.

 Build a formidable support network